thduo/Lab5Report/Lab5report.md

 ```
 3. Student's follow-up post:
 ```
 Thank you so much for your help.
-I tried `ls` command and realized that `MyCDs.class`.
+I tried `ls` command and realized that `Song.class`.
 I also checked my classpath with echo $CLASSPATH, and it looks like it wasn't set to include the directory of my classes.
 Image attached below is my attempt to do `ls` command and `echo $CLASSPATH`.
-I checked the `runAlbums.sh` and realized that I have a line of code which is `rm MyCDs.class`.
+I checked the `runAlbums.sh` and realized that I have a line of code which is `rm Song.class`.
-I think this is the main error here because I accidentally used the command `rm` so it removed `MyCDs` class when compiling and running a program.
+I think this is the main error here because I accidentally used the command `rm` so it removed `Song` class when compiling and running a program.
 I think I will try to delete that line and add a different one to not trigger the bug anymore.
 ```
 ![Image](lsMyCDs.png)